Avoidant Personality Disorder

 What is avoidant personality disorder?

-The American Psychological Association Dictionary of Psychology defines avoidant personality disorder as a mental health condition characterized by a hypersensitivity to rejection and ridicule, a strong desire for uncritical acceptance by peers, social withdrawal despite a desire for acceptance and affection, and low self-esteem.
+The American Psychological Association (APA) Dictionary of Psychology defines avoidant personality disorder as a mental health condition characterized by a hypersensitivity to rejection and ridicule, a strong desire for uncritical acceptance by peers, social withdrawal despite a desire for acceptance and affection, and low self-esteem.

 First defined by Theodore Millon in 1969, avoidant personality disorder causes long-standing patterns with results severe enough to impair a person’s ability to work and maintain personal and intimate relationships.
 Symptoms of this condition can include the following:

-• Profound feelings of inadequacy and inferiority
+Profound thoughts of inadequacy and inferiority

-• Feeling unattractive to potential romantic partners
+Believing one is unattractive to potential romantic partners

 Diagnosing avoidant personality disorder